 Dr. Chong's primary specialty is Nutritional Cardiology.
 Please note, this is not a recognized medical (MD) specialty, and Dr. Chong is not a conventionally trained, or board certified cardiologist.
-In fact, considering the vast differences between their treatment philosophies, he does not want to be one, and he considers his primary job to be keeping his patients from ever having to see one!
+In fact, considering the vast differences between their treatment philosophies, he does not want to be one, and he considers his primary job to be trying to keep his patients from ever having to see one!

 That said, if the need does arise, Dr. Chong will not hesitate to involve a conventionally trained cardiologist in his patients' care, and he is lucky enough to have good connections with several well trained, and open-minded ones.

-Loosely defined then, Nutritional Cardiology primarily involves the use of dietary counseling and concentrated nutrients, as well as food and herbal extracts, in the prevention and treatment of various cardiovascular disorders.
+Loosely defined then, Nutritional Cardiology primarily involves the use of research-proven plant based diet counseling and concentrated nutrients, as well as food and herbal extracts, in the prevention and treatment of various cardiovascular disorders.
 These disorders include:

 Due to their contributory role in the prevention and treatment of these disorders, various lifestyle factors such weight loss, exercise counseling, stress reduction techniques, and toxin avoidance and elimination are also emphasized.